 - 1. European Structural Funds are a most important laboratory for exploring the new challenges, opportunities and difficulties in view of new concepts of governance and sustainable development. - 2.
 Sustainable Development must be conceived as a learning process.
 In order to facilitate such a process, new forms of governance are needed.
-Governance questions cannot be

-- 3. Sustainable Development is a new paradigm with far-reaching consequences.
+Governance questions cannot be dissociated from the concept of Sustainable Development they must be considered as an integral part of it. - 3.
+Sustainable Development is a new paradigm with far-reaching consequences.
 It is not a new discipline.
-The understanding of the full range of implications of this new concept and its dissemination will take a long time.
-In particular, SD will have significant consequences for the nature of cooperation between disciplines and for the relationships in the triangle between policy-makers, researchers and consultants, and the public. - 4.
+The understanding of the full range of implications of this new concept and its dissemination will take a long time. - 4.
 Evaluation is an essential element of learning processes.
 Therefore, evaluation has to play an important role in Sustainable Development.
 The endeavours of the European Commission to develop an adequate evaluation culture for the Structural Funds are most important in this context - 5.
-In order to promote Sustainable Development in the policies and actions of the European Union, much improved cooperation between researchers and practitioners is needed.
-Research provides concepts, but practitioners require ready-to-use tools.
-Today there is a considerable gap between interesting theoretical concepts on the one side and the practical short-term needs for management and evaluation on the other. - 6.
-The concept of SD sometimes encounters considerable resistance.
-Sometimes because the term has been misused in the reselling of old approaches.
-But more frequently because it challenges conventional procedures and power structures.
+The concept of SD sometimes encounters considerable resistance because it challenges conventional power structures.
 Changes of governance patterns may take a long time and require good promoters.
-A careful analysis of the social potential of a community may be extremely helpful in these cases. - 7.
+A careful analysis of the social potential of a community may be extremely helpful in these cases. - 6.
 The experiences with SQM have shown that it is possible to realise the concept of SD into the form of operational tools without loosing the innovative and challenging character of the original concept.
-However, the best tools can be useless if powerful actors are nor ready for change. - 8.
+However, the best tools can be useless if powerful actors are nor ready for change. - 7.
 Intercultural co-operation and confrontation is essential for understanding the role and the potential of the concept of SD.
 As a paradigm shift involves the difficult questioning of assumptions and perspectives previously taken for granted, confrontation with the views of other cultures can be as fruitful as confrontation with other disciplines.
-Europe has a unique opportunity in this sense several highly developed cultures have developed different approaches towards the same issues; they have a common basis for understanding and they now also have common institutions.
+Europe has a unique opportunity in this sense.